 As one of the most popular brands of engineered stone in the world, Silestone has almost become synonymous with quartz countertops.
 In recent years, the name Silestone has been appearing in many MLS property descriptions because homebuyers are becoming more brand conscious.
 The Spanish company that manufactures Silestone, the Cosentino Group, has been boosting the profile of its flagship brand by choosing celebrity chefs to endorse quartz for the kitchen.
 Furthermore, the company selected supermodel Cindy Crawford to promote quartz countertops for bathrooms.
 However, there’s more to Silestone than endorsements by Cindy Crawford and celebrity chefs.
 Here are five reasons you should choose this quartz brand for your home.

-Silestone is manufactured with more than 90 percent natural-stone content, which makes it one of the most solid and durable construction materials in the market.
+Silestone is manufactured with more than 90 percent natural-quartz content, which makes it one of the most solid and durable construction materials in the market.
 Lesser-known brands fabricated in Asia tend to feature less than 90 percent quartz, which makes them not as durable and more prone to structure damage such as cracks and scratches.

 2. Antibacterial Properties